Livestock & Grazing

 • feed_use_mt_dm: Dry-matter feed consumption (Mt DM) in the reference year

-• exogenous_mt_dm: Portion of feed demand that must be supplied exogenously (Mt DM) — tree leaves/browse for ruminants and swill for monogastrics
+• exogenous_mt_dm: Portion of feed demand that must be supplied exogenously (Mt DM) — primarily Other non-edible for monogastrics (synthetic amino acids, minerals, limestone, fishmeal)

 All (country, product, feed category) combinations are always present, including zeros, so every animal production link in the model has an explicit baseline entry.